wallabag/guzzle-site-authenticator/README.md

 );
 ```

+### Cookies handling
-The `CookieJar` is important: it will be used read/write cookies received by Guzzle, and is required for authentication
+The `CookieJar` passed to the guzzle client defaults is important: it will be used read/write cookies received by Guzzle,
-to work.
+and is required for authentication to work.

 Send a request with Guzzle.
 If the request's host has a SiteConfig that requires configuration (see below), the plugin
 will try to log in to the site if it does not have a cookie yet.
 After a request, if the response contains the not logged